r2e-project/r2e/README.md

 1. [Quickstart (Local)](docs/quickstart.md)

     For a quick start guide to using R2E locally, see our [Quickstart Guide](docs/quickstart.md).
-    > [!Note]
-    >
-    > We recommend this method for quick exploration and small-scale experiments on your local machine.
-Warning: this will execute unstrustured LLM generated code without sandboxing.

 2. [Full Usage (Docker)](docs/fullguide.md)

     For comprehensive instructions on using R2E with Docker for full functionality, see our [Full Guide](docs/fullguide.md).

 > [!Note]
 >
-    > We recommend this method for large-scale experiments and reproducibility and sandboxed execution of arbitrary unstrusted code.
+> We recommend the Docker-based usage for full functionality and safety when working with unknown repositories.
+Use the local setup for quick exploration and testing at your own risk.

 ## Citation